stclib/STC/docs/coroutine_api.md

                                                                     // the suspend point in the current task and calls cco_clear_err(). cco_err_t       cco_err();                                          // Get error object created from cco_throw(error) call. void            cco_clear_err();                                    // Clear current fiber error state.
-To be used in cco_finalize section. void            cco_on_child_error(int flag, cco_group* wg);        // Set policy for handling failure in a spawned child task.
+To be used in cco_finalize section.
-                                                                    // Default is cco_SHUTDOWN, meaning all other spawned tasks in wg
-                                                                    // are cancelled, and the parent task is notified/set in error state.
-                                                                    // Jumps to cco_finalize label where the error must be reset/recovered.
-                                                                    // Alt. flag: cco_NOTIFY, cco_IGNORE.
-See dining_philosophers.c example.
 ```

 #### Awaiting Tasks and Waitgroups